nachocaru/xaprb.com/content/blog/2007-04-05-mysql-table-sync-vs-sqlyog-job-agent.md

 Rohit responded to my concern:

 > Yes, there are chances of collisions.
 I did the math 3 years back(when I had designed the algo.).
-I donâ€™t remember exact details, but the chances of collision are extremely rare.
+I don't remember exact details, but the chances of collision are extremely rare.
 Of course, it is not as good as a "pure" MD5.
 In the last 3 years of selling this (a vast majority of our 8000+ paid customers use it), we have not encountered any cases where collisions have been an issue.

 I believe collisions would be undetectable, but I don't really know how SJA works inside (tangent: I keep wondering if there's a way to use something like the accounting trick of differences divisible by nine to help see which rows are bad without doing so many grouped queries).
 Perhaps there is a way to know when there has been a collision.
 In any case, I checked the tables with [MySQL Table Checksum][2] after syncing, and they were correctly synced.